SLWIS Newsletter Call for Submissions

 - be in MS Word (.doc/.docx) or rich text (.rtf) format

-All tables, graphs, and other images should be submitted as separate .jpg or .tiff files.
+All graphics and other images should be submitted as separate .jpg, .gif, or .tiff files with at least 300 dpi resolution.

 Since the newsletter is published in an electronic format, feel free to include hyperlinks and photos in your articles.